shinesolutions/cloud-dataflow-sydney/tutorial.md

 The line you need to change has a comment above it that says `EDIT THIS LINE`.
 Replace `<put that bucket name you chose here>` with the bucket name you created in step 1.
 Save the file.

+If that link seems to do nothing, it's most likely because you have third-party cookies disabled in your browser.
+Click the editor link `walkthrough orion-editor-icon`, and it should provide you a way to work around this problem.
+You'll then need to navigate to the file we want to edit: `src/main/java/shinesolutions/SydneyPipeline.java`.

 ## Step 3: Build the dataflow pipeline

 Back in the command line, we need to build the java code ready to be deployed in the next step.
 ```
 mvn compile
 ```
 Maven is a build tool for Java.
 It will download the dependencies needed by the pipeline and compile our Java code.
-If all goes well, you should see "Build Successful" at the end.
+If all goes well, you should see "BUILD SUCCESS" at the end.

 ## Step 4: Deploy the pipeline